 Aprepitant (oral) and fosaprepitant (intravenous prodrug) are indicated for the prevention of nausea and vomiting.
 Initially, the development of aprepitant was for the prevention of chemotherapy-induced nausea and vomiting, but its use and indications have since expanded to include post-operative nausea and vomiting.
 Aprepitant now has FDA approval for both indications.

 Aprepitant is a highly selective antagonist of the G-protein coupled neurokinin-1 receptor.
-Neurokinin-1 receptors are found in both the central and peripheral nervous systems.
+Neurokinin-1 receptors are present in both the central and peripheral nervous systems.
 Their primary ligand is substance P, a nociceptive neurotransmitter.
-The areas in the brainstem thought to play critical roles in the vomiting reflex are the central pattern generator, the nucleus tractus solitarius (NTS) and area postrema (AP).
-Central neurokinin-1 receptors are found throughout these regions allowing widespread binding of aprepitant in these critical regions.
+The areas in the brainstem thought to play critical roles in the vomiting reflex are the central pattern generator, the nucleus tractus solitarius (NTS), and area postrema (AP).
+Central neurokinin-1 receptors are found throughout these regions, allowing widespread binding of aprepitant in these critical regions.
 By acting as a competitive antagonist in these regions, aprepitant is thought to greatly attenuate the likelihood of initiation of the complex vomiting reflex.
-Peripherally, neurokinin-1 receptors are found throughout the gastrointestinal tract.
+Peripherally, neurokinin-1 receptors exist throughout the gastrointestinal tract.
 Binding of aprepitant to these receptors may attenuate vagal afferent signals and contribute to aprepitant's antiemetic effect.

 Chemotherapy-Induced Nausea and Vomiting (CINV)

 Chemotherapy agents broadly divide into five emetogenic levels.
 Each level states the expected frequency of emesis if the patient receives no prophylactic antiemetic.

 High – over 90 percent risk of emesis